Cianbro Institute

 Program Requirements

-Applicants must be at least 18 years old and have a high school diploma or equivalent.
-A valid driver’s license and the ability to pass a physical exam and drug test are required.
-Apprentices must also demonstrate a commitment to working and learning full-time throughout the program.
+Applicants must be at least 18 years of age and possess a high school diploma or equivalent.
+A valid driver’s license is required, along with the ability to pass a pre-employment physical examination and drug screening.
+Apprentices are expected to commit to full-time employment and training for the duration of the program, including working in physically demanding environments and traveling to project sites as needed.
+Additional trade-specific requirements may apply depending on the apprenticeship pathway.

 Apply/Contact